openconfig/featureprofiles/feature/interface/aggregate/otg_tests/aggregate_test/README.md

 ## Procedure

 *   Connect ATE port-1 to DUT port-1, and ATE ports 2 through 9 to DUT ports
     2-9.
-Configure ATE and DUT ports 2-9 to be part of a LAG.
+*   Configure ATE and DUT ports 2-9 to be part of a LAG.
+    *   TODO: Configure `SDN port identifier` for LAG (aggregate)
 *   For both static LAG and LACP:
+    *   TODO: Verify that `SDN port identifier` is assigned to LAG and reported in gNMI get/subscribe
     *   Ensure that LAG is successfully negotiated, verifying port status for each of DUT ports 2-9 reflects expected LAG state via ATE and DUT telemetry.